Leo741776/multithreaded-server/README.md

 ### Option 1 - Visual Studio

 Open the project solution in Visual Studio and run it.
-You can test it in a browser by visiting: `http://localhost:8080/`
+You can test it in a browser by visiting `http://localhost:8080/`

 ### Option 2 - CMake

 From the project root, open Developer PowerShell and run:
 `cmake -S . -B build`
 `cmake --build build`
 Then start the server: